Inferoute/inferoute-node/documentation/technical.md

 https://arxiv.org/abs/2406.18665

 - See if we can implement this so that users don't specify a Model and we choose the best/cheapest model based on the request.
+- Allow a user to set a strong model and a weaker model and we can use this to route requests, based on their incoming text.

 ### 14. Documentation using fern